Delaunay/recipes/docs/mains/pizza.rst

     for 6 minutes:
         knead(dough)

-    cut in half
+    pizzas = dough.split(2)

-    rest for 20 minutes
+    for 20 minutes:
+        rest

+    for 10 minutes:
-    cook 425F for 10 minutes
+        cook 425F

 Thin crust with baking powder